capitalism-sudo/pla-multi-checker/README.md

 - [ ] Feature: Use the bot "activity" to update how many overworld pokemon have been scanned
 - [ ] Feature: include watchers to ping alongside filters.
 Is this useful for a bot attached to a single switch?
 - [ ] Feature: Make changing the formatting on the event cards easy for non-technical users.
+- [ ] Feature: Discord bot/mode for eggs
+- [ ] Feature: Discord bot/mode for lgpe
+- [ ] Feature: Discord bot/mode for other read things
+- [ ] Feature: Command to combine all .encounters files for statistics
 ### SysDVR
 - [ ] Feature: Introduce SysDVR Support
 - [ ] Feature: Screenshot and Video Functionality